Low-memory Krylov subspace methods for optimal rational matrix function approximation: Optimal rational function approximation

 \section{Optimal rational function approximation}

-We now describe an optimal iterate for approximating $r(\vec{A})\vec{b}$ when $r(x) = M(x)/N(x)$ for polynomials $M$ and $N$.
-We will describe a low-memory implementation in \cref{sec:low_mem} which can also be used to compute the Lanczos-FA approximations to $r(\vec{A})\vec{b}$ without doubling the number of matrix-vector products.
+We now describe an optimal iterate for approximating $r(\vec{A})\vec{b}$ when $r(x)$ is a rational function whose denominator is nonzero at the eigenvalues $\Lambda$ of $\vec{A}$.
+We will describe a low-memory implementation of this algorithm in \cref{sec:low_mem} that can also be used to efficiently compute Lanczos-FA approximations to $r(\vec{A})\vec{b}$.